kedacore/keda/README.md

 outside the cluster without a need of building an image.
 This should help during development/debugging of KEDA Operator or Scalers.
 > Note: This approach works only on Linux or macOS.

-To be KEDA to be fully operational we need to deploy Metrics Server first.
+To have fully operational KEDA we need to deploy Metrics Server first.

 1. Deploy CRDs and KEDA into `keda` namespace
    ```bash